-These days, people are more conscious about how their teeth appear when they smile.
-As a result, many prefer to choose whitening as a solution to clear away stains.
+These days, people are more conscious about how their teeth appear when they smile, and as a result are starting to ask the question ‘How Does Teeth Whitening Work?’.
+Many prefer to choose whitening as a solution to clear away stains.
 Stains that have been formed due to food, cigarette smoke, coffee, etc.

 Teeth whitening before and after